10 common mistakes that could ruin your enrichment analysis

 1. Using uncorrected p-values for statistical significance

-Figure 1B.
+Figure 1A.
 FDR control reduces false positives.

-Figure 1B.
+Figure 1A.
 FDR control reduces false positives.

-Figure 2A.
-Impact of background list on the number of significant gene sets.
-Example dataset.
+Figure 1B.
+Impact of FDR correction of p-values on the number of 'significant' gene sets.

-Figure 2A.
-Impact of background list on the number of significant gene sets.
-Example dataset.
+Figure 1B.
+Impact of FDR correction of p-values on the number of ‘significant’ gene sets.

 3. Using a tool that doesn’t report enrichment scores

 FDR values can tell us whether something is statically significant, but it doesn’t directly indicate whether there will be any biological impact.
 For that, we need some measure of effect size.
 In enrichment analysis, we can use an enrichment score as a proxy measure of effect size.
 For rank-based tools like GSEA, the enrichment score varies from -1 to +1 denoting the distribution of genes in a gene set relative to all other genes.
 A score of 1.0 would mean that X genes in the set are the X most upregulated, while if a value is close to 0, it means the distribution of genes is close to what you might get by random chance.
 For over-representation methods like DAVID, the fold enrichment score is often quoted, which is the odds ratio of genes of a gene set in the list as compared to the background.
 Unfortunately, DAVID doesn’t provide the fold enrichment scores in the main results page, they are only available in the table for download.
 Many other common tools don’t even calculate the enrichment scores (looking at you clusterProfiler), which leaves researchers in the dark about their effect sizes.
-Tools that do provide enrichment scores include ShinyGO (web) (13), GSEA (5) and fgsea (fora) (6).
+Tools that do provide enrichment scores include ShinyGO (web) (18), GSEA (5) and fgsea (fora) (6).

 4. Prioritising results solely by p-value